 The MPO may use this space to make any additional comments or ask any questions, if they desire.
 This section is not mandatory, and its use is at the discretion of the MPO.

 The River to Sea TPO appreciates the continued support and partnership that we have with FDOT.
 The dedicated District Five Staff is professional and always willing to help.
-As the TPO moves into this coming year with new leadership, we look to further develop and strengthen the relationship between our two agencies.

-River to Sea TPO
+River to Sea TPO Joint Certification 2022 3/1/2023

-Joint Certification 2021